TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 ### 0. Installation of DeepGame

 Download the __DeepGame__ tool from https://github.com/minwu-cs/DeepGame.
-In order to run the tool, _Python_ and some other packages such as _keras_ and _numpy_ are needed.
+In order to run the tool, _Python_ and some other packages such as _keras_ and _numpy_ need to be installed.

 Below is a list of the developer's platform for reference in case there is package inconsistency.